 Participants direct the investment of their participant deferrals, Company matching and Company profit sharing contributions into various investment options offered by the Plan.
-The Plan currently offers 21 investment choices and a self-directed account as investment options for participants.
+The Plan currently offers 23 investment choices including a self-directed account as investment options for participants.
 The self-directed account is comprised of assets invested at the discretion of Plan participants within certain guidelines as defined by the Plan.